statpascal/emul99/readme.md

 distribution.

-Changing to the *bin* directory and executing *emul99* starts the emulator with a simple dummy ROM image displaying a message.
+Changing to the *bin* directory and executing *emul99* starts the emulator with a simple dummy ROM displaying a message.
 At this point, the emulator is running - but to do anything useful the original ROMs (see section ROM files below) need to be copied to the *roms* directory.

 ## Configuration